André Thevet: Works

-Soon after Thevet's return to France from the near East in 1554, he published an account of his voyage under the title Cosmographie du Levant.
+Soon after Thevet's return to France from the Near East in 1554, he published an account of his voyage under the title Cosmographie du Levant.

-On his return from the Americas, Thevet published a book titled Les singularitez de la France Antarctique in 1557 or 1558.
-Although purportedly based on his own firsthand experiences, Thevet also used previous published sources as well as verbal accounts from other explorers and sailors and from indigenous Canadians who had been brought back to France.
-Thevet later settled a court case with another scholar who claimed to have been responsible for the actual writing.
-An edition of Les singularitez de la France Antarctique was printed in Antwerp by Plantin in 1558, and an English edition, The New Found World, or Antarctike, was printed in 1568.
+On his return from the Americas, Thevet published a book titled Les singularitez de la France Antarctique in 1557.
+Although purportedly based on his own firsthand experiences, Thevet also used previous published sources, as well as verbal accounts from other explorers and sailors and from indigenous Canadians who had been brought back to France.
+Thevet later settled a court case with another scholar, who claimed to have been responsible for the actual writing.
+An edition was printed in Antwerp by Plantin in 1558, and an English edition, The New Found World, or Antarctike, was printed in 1568.